NativeScript/docs/content/guide/ui/image-source.md

 description: Create an instance from different sources.
 ---

-The ImagaSource class encapsulates the common abstraction over a platform-specific ([android.graphics.Bitmap](http://developer.android.com/reference/android/graphics/Bitmap.html) for Android and [UIImage](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIImage_Class) for iOS) image object, allowing you to create an image source from sources such as URL, local file, base64 string, etc.
+ImageSource provides a common interface over ([android.graphics.Bitmap](http://developer.android.com/reference/android/graphics/Bitmap.html) for Android and [UIImage](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIImage_Class) for iOS, allowing you to create an images from URLs, local files, base64 strings, etc.
 <!-- TODO: add links -->
 <!-- TODO: add Preview -->

 ## How to use the ImageSource class

-The following sections demonstrate how to create an ImageSource instance from different sources.
+The following sections demonstrate how to create an ImageSource from different sources.

 ### Load an image using a resource name